dietza/dietza/README.md

 - 🖼   I have over 10yrs of experience designing and building custom framing for contemporary fine artwork.

+- 🏔   I live in a mountain town and am an AASI Snowboard Instructor.

 - ⚡️  What I do (away from the keyboard):

   - Run 🏃🏼‍♀️
+  - Snowboard 🏂
+  - Garden 🪴
+  - Backpack & Camp 🏕
   - Yoga 🧘🏼‍♀️
-  - Garden 🪴
-  - Backpack / camp 🏕
   - Read 📚
-  - Draw & Paint 👩🏼‍🎨
+  - Draw & Paint & Pottery 👩🏼‍🎨

-I am part of the Quality & Automation Engineering team at [AppOmni](https://appomni.com/), working to secure connections to the services that power us through enterprise SaaS security management.
-I am also a graduate of the FrontEnd Engineering program at [Turing School of Software and Design](https://turing.edu/). ✌🏻
+I worked most recently ~in tech~ as part of the Quality & Automation Engineering team at [AppOmni](https://appomni.com/), working to secure connections to the services that power us through enterprise SaaS security management.
+I am a 2021 graduate of the FrontEnd Engineering program at [Turing School of Software and Design](https://turing.edu/). ✌🏻